Is Marrakech Safe for Women? A 2025 Guide to Traveling Smart

 Call the police (dial 19), or seek help from your hotel staff.
 Most hotels have a manager on duty who can assist in English or French.

-- Safety Tips and Best Practices for Women Travelers
+- Practical Safety Tips for Women Traveling in Marrakech

 - Safety FAQs for Is Marrakech Safe for Women